 For instance, if you are opening an online sport good shop with a name as Sunny Sports Goods, and if the same domain name “SunnySportsGoods.com” is not available then try something like SportsGoodsbySunny.com

 - Choose the Right Platform for Your Online Shop

 It’s essential for businesses to pick the right eCommerce platform that suits their business needs.
 There are plenty of platforms that can help you start selling quickly but you should ideally choose one that helps you in the long run.

 Choose a platform that’s popular, well-supported, and produces handsome looking online shops.
 And if you want to keep away from the coding, use hosted platforms that will allow you to sell your products following just a few simple steps.

-Shopify, Wix, WooCommerce and Volusion are some of the popular platforms to build your online store easily that contains lots of themes and functionality.
-Get more details about and choose one that suits best to fulfil your eCommerce business needs.
+Shopify, Wix, WooCommerce, and Volusion are some of the popular platforms to build your online store easily that contains lots of themes and functionality.
+Get more details about and choose one that suits best to fulfill your eCommerce business needs.

 Your website should be simple, yet it must be able to grab visitors’ attention quickly.
 Design your website in such a way that it looks appealing to each of your visitors, meanwhile, people can easily understand and find everything they need on it.

 Website designs play a pivotal role in engaging more visitors, therefore, for your eCommerce business success, it’s imperative to have an excellent website design with smooth navigation and great photographs.
 You can hire a designer to create an attractive website for you, or you could just purchase a good theme from WordPress that satisfies the design you have in your mind.